Edward Kinder Bradbury: Early career

 Born in August 1881, in Altrincham, Cheshire, he was the son of James Kinder Bradbury and Grace Dowling.
 He attended the Royal Military Academy, Woolwich, as a cadet, passing out to join the Royal Artillery as a second lieutenant on 2 May 1900.
 He was promoted to full lieutenant on 3 April 1901, and in January 1902 was seconded for service with the Imperial Yeomanry in South Africa for the Second Boer War, and appointed a lieutenant with the 31st Battalion.
-The war ended six months later, and Bradbury resigned his appointment in the Imperial Yeomanry in November 1902, returning to the Royal Artillery, and left Port Natal for Aden on the SS Dominion the same month.
+The war ended six months later, and Bradbury resigned his appointment in the Imperial Yeomanry in October 1902, returning to the Royal Artillery, and left Port Natal for Aden on the SS Dominion the following month.
 He was posted to the 127th Battery RFA in 1904.

 In early 1905 he was seconded to duties with the Foreign Office, during which time he appears to have served with the King's African Rifles.
 He returned to a regimental post in 1907, received his captaincy in 1910, and became an adjutant in February 1912, returning to normal duties in November.

 Bradbury rode his horse "Sloppy Weather" in the 1909 Royal Artillery Gold Cup, coming third; another of his horses, "Hot Water", competed in the 1911 Punchestown Festival, again coming third.